Insomnia Screening and Treatment

 All FDA-Approved HIV Medications

-Listed below are all FDA-approved HIV medications as of June 4, 2018, with links to the AIDSinfo drug database.
-For professionals, the links open the FDA label pages, and for consumers, the links open the AIDSinfo patient information pages.
+Listed below are all FDA-approved HIV medications as of April 27, 2022, per HIVinfo.NIH.gov, with links to the Clinical Info HIV.gov drug database.
 The list is organized by drug class, with individual drugs listed in alphabetical order.
 Combination drugs are also listed in alphabetical order.

 Nucleoside Reverse Transcriptase Inhibitors (NRTIs): characteristics

 - Abacavir (ABC; Ziagen): FDA label | Patient info